 In 2016, amid an epidemic of police shootings of African Americans, the celebrated NFL quarterback Colin Kaepernick began a series of quiet protests on the field, refusing to stand during the U.S. national anthem.
 By “taking a knee,” Kaepernick bravely joined a long tradition of U.S. athletes making powerful political statements.
-This time, however, Kaepernick’s simple act spread like wildfire throughout American society, becoming the preeminent symbol of resistance to America’s persistent racial inequality.
+This time, however, Kaepernick’s simple act spread like wildfire throughout U.S. society, becoming the preeminent symbol of resistance to the United States’ persistent racial inequality.
+[From the publisher.]

 ISBN: 9781620976753 | The New Press